Empower Your Practice

 A dedicated PMS serves as a compliance partner in this regard.
 Developers continually update the system to reflect changes in medical terminology, billing codes, and data protection standards.

 Moreover, maintaining data security is a central tenet of billing compliance.
-UK data protection laws require that patient financial information be handled with the utmost security.
+HIPAA compliance requires that patient financial information be handled with strict security controls.
 A cloud-based PMS encrypts data both in transit and at rest, ensuring that sensitive financial records are accessible only to authorised personnel.
+This built-in security layer helps practices meet HIPAA standards and reassures patients that their financial data is protected.

 Frequently Asked Questions